joe-at-da/face-swap/docs/parliament_tv_integration.md

 - Python 3.8+
 - FFmpeg (for video processing)
 - yt-dlp (for extracting stream URLs)
+  - Added to Dockerfile.backend for automatic installation
+  - Can be manually installed with `pip install yt-dlp`
 - OpenCV (for facial recognition)

 ## Backend API Endpoints